 Notice a running theme in our issue – they all stem from traits requiring a kind of global consensus.
 We can imagine we have a global scope of traits, and we only ever want one implementation per type in that scope.
 I’m going to call enforcing coherence in this way: global coherence.

-It’s obvious from here, if global coherence is a local maxima, local coherence is a global maxima.
+It’s obvious from here, if global coherence is a local maximum, local coherence is a global maximum.
 Now all we have to do is figure out if, and what, local coherence is.

 Local Coherence Link to heading